-There are always a lot of questions that people have about the guardian program.
+There are a lot of questions that circulate around about the guardian program.
 The collection of questions and answers below are our best attempt to address all questions.
 It really is a very simple program even though it may seem like it has a lot of details.
 The main thing to remember is, if we as a people truly reject the idea of puppy mills and irresponsible breeding, there is no better way than this guardian program to breed dogs in a humane, loving environment.
 People will find a way to get a dog for their family, and most people unknowingly choose puppy mills because it is the cheapest and fastest way to get dogs to the public.
 We value our dogs as family members and we hope that you can see how this program benefits families and our four-legged friends!

 Guardian Homes FAQ

 Putting Our Trust In Each other

 What guidelines do I need to follow when raising my puppy?

 Guardian homes must feed their puppy a high quality diet approved by us.
 Free from fillers, corn, and by-products.
 We are advocates for healthy nutrition and there is extensive research showing great health benefits and reduced chances of disease such as cancers and tumors, by feeding a well balanced diet.